The GOES-R Education Proving Ground features the design and development of

 ( R, S, T & U)

 GOES-R launched in November 2016 and is now the U.S. operational GOES EAST satellite.

 Here are two of the many exciting improvements ...

 Advanced Baseline Imager (ABI)

-The GOES-R ABI will have 16 spectral bands, (compared to 5 on the current GOES Imager),
+The ABI on the GOES-R satellite series has 16 spectral bands, (compared to 5 on the legacy GOES Imager),

 resulting in three times more spectral information and four times the